ReviveMii/website/README.md

 # website
-The Source Code of the ReviveMii Website hosted on Github Pages
+The Source Code of the ReviveMii Website at https://revivemii.xyz